 As a general rule, corrective action is the preferred way to deal with a misbehaving director, and a director should only be terminated in extreme situations.
 Directors should not be removed from a board just because of personality conflict, for not pulling their weight, or taking an unpopular position.
 Being a nay-sayer or playing Candy Crush during meetings doesn’t warrant removal.

-In extreme cases, though, the board may have to remove the director.
+In extreme cases, though, the board may have to remove a board member.

 Here are a few examples: